Become a Mentor

 Do I have to be an RWA member?

 Yes.
-Eligible mentors must be RWA members who are General PAN, PAN-Eligible, PAN-Equivalent, or past RITA winners.
+Eligible mentors must be RWA members who are General PAN, PAN-Eligible, or PAN-Equivalent.

 Do I have to be agented or have prior mentor experience to apply?